atlassian/atlassian-connect-example-app-node/src/content/lifecycle-events.md

 remaining lifecycle events are essentially webhooks.
 This event is triggered when an app is installed or upgraded, you rotate your shared secret, the baseUrl is changed (site rename), or after a site import.
 This is the only lifecycle event provided by default.
 All other endpoints need to be implemented if needed in your app.
-- `uninstalled`: this is fired when the app is uninstalled
+- `uninstalled`: this is fired when the app is uninstalled.
 - `enabled`: the app is enabled and users can start using the app.
 This is triggered after a successful app installation or upgrade.
 This event will not be triggered for any other type of installed lifecycle events.
-- `disabled`: the app is disabled before performing uninstallation
+- `disabled`: the app is disabled before performing uninstallation.

 For more information on lifecycle events, please refer to our [documentation](https://developer.atlassian.com/cloud/jira/platform/connect-app-descriptor/#lifecycle).